salzamt/step-repair/README.md

 ```

 `repair_step.py` imports FreeCAD modules, so exercising the repair logic
 requires running it through `run-repair` with FreeCAD installed.
+Adopt the command when needed or not running Freecad via Flatpak.

 ## Contributing